cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 SELECT * FROM employees
 ORDER BY first_name, last_name ASC;
 ```
-*This orders the employees returned initially by first names, and for matching names, it orders them in ascending order within those names.*
+*This orders the employees returned initially by first names, and for matching names, it orders them in Ascending order within those names.*

 GROUP BY